cbrews/slidingtabs/README.md

 The easing of switching tabs (defaults to "easeInOutExpo").
 See the [jQuery Easing page](http://api.jqueryui.com/easings/) for available options.

+#### startTab
+The id of the initial tab to show

 ## Dependencies

 * jQuery
 * jQuery UI

 ## Known Issues
-1. The slider uses absolute positioning so placing elements below the slider may cause issues.
-2. If you order the tabs and content pages differently you may get unexpected direction sliding behavior.
+1. If you order the tabs and content pages differently you may get unexpected direction sliding behavior.